jreading/HelloWurld/source/_posts/2012-03-22-desktop-first-a-reverse-do-nothing-responsive-anti-pattern.markdown

 What if you want to have access to that media query capability in your js?
 Well, then [you're doing it wrong](http://www.nczonline.net/blog/2012/01/03/css-media-queries-in-javascript-part-1/).
 Styles shouldn't ever be bound to so tightly to your app or widget, or even content for that matter.

 Large images in CSS?
 Don't do it.
 Use fluid images or data-attrs to lazy load the right size from the markup.

+One last thing, if we take a trending approach [such as this by Thierry Koblentz (who's a genuine hero)] (http://coding.smashingmagazine.com/2012/03/22/device-agnostic-approach-to-responsive-web-design/) of "device agnostic," there's still a presumption that it's oldIE or media-query capable.
+Not a totally unsafe assumption, but when we talk about the "internet of things," who knows...